-	Silver prices are based on a combination of these two factors, which gives it a unique investment profile.
+Silver prices are based on a combination of these 2 factors, which gives it a unique investment profile.

 Silver as an industrial commodity

-Silver's chemical and physical properties, such as its conductivity and antibacterial properties, make silver essential for many electronics, healthcare and other applications.
+Silver's chemical and physical properties, such as its conductivity and antibacterial properties, make it essential for electronics, healthcare and other applications.

-Silver's also malleable, ductile, reflective, relatively corrosion-resistant and not overly common, which historically made it a practical choice of metal for jewelry, coins and similar applications.
+It's also malleable, ductile, reflective, relatively corrosion-resistant and not overly common, which historically made it a practical choice of metal for jewellery, coins and similar applications.